-- The University's Postgraduate Committee and the Student Registry - The Faculty Board for the School of Clinical Medicine - The Postgraduate Operations Committee - The Postgraduate Education and Clinical Academic Training section (PECAT) - The Degree Committee for the Faculties of Clinical Medicine & Veterinary Medicine - Departmental Postgraduate Education Committees https://www.governance.cam.ac.uk/committees/graduate-studies/Pages/about.aspx
+- The University's Postgraduate Committee and the Student Registry. - The Faculty Board for the School of Clinical Medicine. - The Postgraduate Operations Committee. - The Postgraduate Education and Clinical Academic Training section (PECAT). - The Degree Committee for the Faculties of Clinical Medicine & Veterinary Medicine. - Departmental Postgraduate Education Committees.